lhvphan/free-ish-stock-api/README.md

 ## Coffee Contribution
 A bunch of If's
 * If you made it to the bottom of this Readme
-* If this project help you
+* If this project helps you
 * If you are feeling generous
-* You can give me a cup of coffee
+* Then consider donating to my coffee fund

 Thank you and make your day great!